Nickel Allergy Symptoms No One Warns You About (And Where It’s Hiding)

 ✔️ Swap out your belts.
 Opt for fabric, leather with non-metal buckles, or plastic buckles instead of metal ones.

 ✔️ Check your bras.
-If your bra hooks are causing irritation, switch to one with plastic clasps or a pullover style.
+If your bra hooks are irritating you, switch to one with plastic clasps or a pullover style.

 Household Items

 Your kitchen and bathroom might be more nickel-heavy than you think.
-Even things you handle every day like keys, door handles, and coins, could be contributing to your irritation.
-It’s sneaky, but with a few changes, you can easily minimize your exposure.
+Even things you handle every day, like keys, door handles, and coins, could be contributing to your irritation.
+It’s sneaky, and most people never think to check this category at all.

 How to Avoid It: